kavir1698/EvoDynamics.jl/docs/src/api.md

 4. Reproduction (only for diploids)
 5. selection

-### Mutation TODO: fix
+### Mutation

+Mutation can happen at three levels: changing the expression of each gene Q, changing the pleiotropy matrix B, and changing the epistatic interactions between genes.
+The probability that a mutation occurs at each of these levels is controlled by parameter M. And size of mutations when they occur are controlled by parameter D.
 The genotype vector _y_ and pleiotropy matrix _B_ of each individual mutates.

-_y_ mutates by adding random numbers from a normal distribution with mean 0 and standard deviation from the δ to the current values of _y_. δ is specified by the M parameter.
+Epistatic matrix _A_ and expression vectors _Q_ mutate by adding their values to random numbers from a normal distribution with mean 0 and standard deviation given in parameter D.

-_B_ mutates by randomly switching 0s and 1s with probability given in parameter MB.
+_B_ mutates by randomly switching 0s and 1s with probability given in parameter D.

 ### Fitness update